-These areas may be prone to a higher flea population and should be taken into consideration if using this as a flea repellent.
+These areas may be prone to a higher flea population and should be taken into consideration if using apple cider vinegar as a flea repellent.

-It may repel some flea, but I highly doubt it will be effective for a horde of them.
+It may repel some fleas, but I highly doubt it will be effective for a horde of them.

 In this case it isn’t a good idea to rely solely on this method of flea repelling until it is proven to actually work at least 95% of the time.